 Edgie, textured pixies are perfect short hairstyles for transitioning to gray hair.
 You may get a bit longer hairstyle by keeping the edges that still have your natural or dyed color.
 This often results in a stunning ombre effect.

 Grombre hair trend presupposes letting your dyed hair gradually grow out.
 Such gray & ombre hair combination looks best in a sassy lob, where the dyed hair part is already 2 or 3 inches wide.

 Before you are ready to rock this ideal grombre proportion, consider using other transition ideas mentioned later, such as wearing a headband and braided updos.

-Another way to go gray is blending gray with highlights and lowlights.
-It’s an excellent option for women longing to maintain a well-maintained look and longer hair length throughout the transition.
+Transitioning to gray hair with highlights is an excellent option for women longing to maintain a well-maintained look and longer hair length throughout the process.
 What is more, getting icy highlights will help you get closer to a new, gray hairstyle overnight.